nyu-mll/jiant/README.md

 	* Regression tasks
 	* Tagging tasks
-	* Span Classification Tasks - to run these, we currently require an extra preprocessing step, which consists of preprocessing the data to get BERT tokenized span indice.
+	* Span Classification Tasks - to run these, we currently require an extra preprocessing step, which consists of preprocessing the data to get BERT tokenized span indices.
 	  SpanTasks expects the files to be in json format and be named as {file_name}.retokenized.{tokenizer_name}
 	* seq2seq tasks are partially supported.